 - the location of above and underground essential services

 - hazardous noise from plant and explosives used in demolition work

 - proximity of the building or structure being demolished to other buildings or structures.

-Refer to pages 5-6 of the Code for more information on consultation requirements and identifying hazards.
+Refer to pages 5-6 of the Demolition work - Code of Practice for more information on consultation requirements and identifying hazards.

 Once you have identified the hazards, you should carry out a risk assessment.
 This will help you to determine what control measures you should use.
 A risk assessment is compulsory when working with asbestos or explosives.